Ash-5p/Gravity-Fighters/TESTING.md

 Explain the functionality and demonstrate how it aligns with the intended purpose.
 This could include:

-- Navigation: Ensuring smooth transitions between pages, links directing to the correct destinations.
+- Navigation: All navigation links have been tested manually, and take the user to the intended location.
 - Responsive Design: Checking for compatibility across various devices and screen sizes.
 - Portfolio Display: Verifying that projects are properly showcased with accurate descriptions, images, and links.
 - Contact Form: Testing the form submission process, ensuring the user receives a confirmation, and you receive the message.